 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: steroids such as dexamethasone, methylprednisolone (Medrol), prednisolone, and prednisone (Rayos).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have ever had reactions from previous chemotherapy treatments such as breathing problems or irregular heartbeat.
-Also, tell your doctor if you have or have ever had lung, kidney, heart, or liver disease.
+Also, tell your doctor if you have or have ever had hepatitis B or C (a virus that infects the liver and may cause severe liver damage), human immunodeficiency virus (HIV), lung, kidney, heart, or liver disease.